KerndBloOs/workbench/README.md

 ## ✨ Explanation

 This repository is my dotfiles backup on github.
-I use them on all my systems and symlink them with [GNU stow](http://www.gnu.org/software/stow/).
+I use them on all my systems and devcontainer.

 If you are not sure what the **dotfiles** are, I recommend to click [this link](https://dotfiles.github.io/) and read it through.